 Roos, J M. (2017).
 Contested Knowledge and Spillover.
 Social Currents 4(4), 360–379.

 Roos, J.M.
 (2014).
 The Vanishing Tetrad Test: Another Test of Model Misspecification.
 Measurement: Interdisciplinary Research and Perspectives, 12(3): 109–114. doi:10.1080/15366367.2014.943595

 Roos.
 J. M. (2014).
 Measuring Science or Religion?
 A measurement analysis of the NSF sponsored science literacy scale 2006–2010.Public Understanding of Science 23(7):797– 813.

 Roos, J. M. (2017).
 Contested Knowledge and Spillover.
 Social Currents, 4(4), 360–379.

 Waller, N. G., and Feuerstahler, L. M. (2017).
 Bayesian Modal Estimation of the Four-Parameter Item Response Model in Real, Realistic, and Idealized Data Sets.
 Multivariate Behavioral Research, 52, 350–370.

 Castellano, K.E., and Ho, A.D.
 (2013).
 A Practitioner's Guide to Growth Models.
 Washington DC: Council of Chief State School Officers.

 Nugent, R., Dean, N., and Ayers, E. (2010).
 Skill Set Profile Clustering: The Empty K-Means Algorithm With Automatic Specification of Starting Cluster Centers.
 In Proceedings of the 3rd International Conference on Educational Data Mining (pp. 151–160).
-Pittsburgh.
+Pittsburgh, PA.